darklordabc/Legends-of-Dota-Redux/README.md

  - Getting metamod to load
-  - You will need to do the gameinfo.txt step that is mentioned [here](https://wiki.alliedmods.net/Installing_metamod:source)
+  - You will need to do the `dota/gameinfo.txt` step that is mentioned [here](https://wiki.alliedmods.net/Installing_metamod:source)
  - Mounting Legends of Dota
-  - You will need to add "Game  |gameinfo_path|addons/lod" without quotes to the end of your gameinfo.txt file, the end result is something like this
+  - You will need to add "Game  |gameinfo_path|addons/lod" without quotes to the end of your `dota/gameinfo.txt` file, the end result is something like this

             "GameInfo"